• Business

 Fixed Cost

-Fixed Cost remains constant does not mean that they are not going to change in future, but they tend to be fixed in the short run.
-This can be explained with an example, If your company is operating the business in a rented building, so whether you produce tons of output, or you produce nothing, you have to pay the rent of the building, so this is a fixed expense which is constant over a period until the rent of the building increases or decreases.
+Fixed Costs remaining constant does not mean that they will not change in the future, but they tend to be fixed in the short run.
+This can be explained with an example, If your company is operating the business in a rented building, so whether you produce tons of output or you produce nothing, you have to pay the rent of the building, so this is a fixed expense which is constant over a period until the rent of the building increases or decreases.

 • Committed Fixed Cost